dcsil/lexislabs/product_research/use_cases.md

 - Shows learning streak, defined as the number of consecutive days (dependent on the user's local time zone) in which the user completed at least one activity
 - Shows the total number of activities completed in the last 30 days
-- Shows an error breakdown chart containing total counts of each type of error
 - Has a "continue where you left off" button

 ## 5. AI-powered reading passage generation